anijitsahu/react-app-simple-pokemon-app/README.md

 - Next Pokemons can be seen by clicking `>` button
   - Next button will not be shown when the last image is reached
 - Previous Pokemons can be seen clicking `<` button
-  - While loading the first image previous button will not be there for obvious reason
+  - While loading the first pokemon previous button will not be there for obvious reason
+- Pokemons can be searched by `name` or `type`
+- When no matching pokemon found an message would be shown

  <br>
  <ul>